log-just/t2.autoscaling-beanstalk/README.md

 ## Why?
  in aws EC2, ['t2'](https://aws.amazon.com/ec2/instance-types/t2/) type is fantastic because of the most cheapest & burst [POWER!!!](https://media.licdn.com/mpr/mpr/p/8/005/071/1ad/3bbdcc4.jpg) <br />
  and, [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is great for manage(deploy,scaling,..) application. <br />
- I was trying to combine both, but one challenge - **for autoscaling, what metric should I use?** <br />
+ I was trying to combine both, but one challenge - **for auto scaling, what metric should I use?** <br />
- 't2' use cpu power by 'credit', and limited by that. so we can't use autoscaling by cpu usage. <br />
+ 't2' use cpu power by 'credit', and limited by that. so we can't use auto scaling by cpu usage. <br />
  aws people's suggestion was 'latency' - but prevention is better than cure. <br />
- So I made this - **autoscaling by cpu credit - amount of cpu credit available**
+ So I made this - **auto scaling by cpu credit - amount of cpu credit available**

 ## Feature
-* autoscale your Elastic Beanstalk Environment by cpu credit (average of each EC2's cpu credit)
+* auto scale your Elastic Beanstalk Environment by cpu credit (average of each EC2's cpu credit)
 * control multiple environment's scaling option
 * run by lambda function (with scheduled event)
 * (optional) put cloudwatch custom metric - current cpu credit(average), current EC2 scale